martadams89/monzo-credit-card-pot-sync/README.md

 # Monzo Credit Card Pot Sync

-A service that automatically syncs your credit card payments with Monzo pots, making it easy to set aside money for upcoming credit card payments.
+A Flask-based web application that synchronizes your credit card balances with Monzo pots, helping you stay on top of your finances automatically.

 ## Features

-- Connect to Monzo and credit card accounts via secure APIs
+- Connect multiple credit cards to your Monzo account
-- Create custom rules for syncing funds between accounts and pots
+- Automatically keep track of credit card spending
-- Schedule automatic transfers based on your preferences
+- Move money to designated Monzo pots based on spending
+- Support for both personal and joint accounts
-- Monitor sync history and account balances
+- Customizable sync rules and schedules
-- Get notifications about transfers and account activity
+- User-friendly web interface with dark mode support

 ## Getting Started